kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request and then directed to the backends.

-This workflow MUST be supported on Core support level and should be exposed with the feature `SupportTLSRoute`.
+This is the base use case for the TLSRoute object, and is included in the base TLSRoute feature, `TLSRoute`.
+To put this another way, this feature has Core support within the TLSRoute object.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1